-Special Character Meaning Example

-I A vertical stroke between parameters indicates alternative choices.
-The effect of the command is different Command: TRIGger:SOURce EXTernal INTernal LINE

-depending on which parameter is The choices are external, internal, and line.

-selected.
-Ex: TRIG:SOURCE INT

-is one possible command choice.
+Special Character Meaning Example I A vertical stroke between parameters indicates alternative choices.
+The effect of the command is different depending on which parameter is selected.
+Command: TRIGger:SOURCE EXTernal INTernal LINE The choices are external, internal, and line.
+Ex: TRIG:SOURCE INT is one possible command choice.
+I A vertical stroke between keywords indicates identical effects exist for both keywords.
+The command functions the same for either keyword.
+Only one of these keywords is used at a time.
+Command: SENSe:BANDwidth BWIDth:OFFSet Two identical commands are: Ex1: SENSE:BWIDTH:OFFSET Ex2: SENSE:BAND:OFFSET